 .
 Please follow the requirements outlined below and use Leave No Trace techniques

-when visiting the Lake Clark Wilderness to ensure protection of this unique area.
+when visiting the Jay S. Hammond Wilderness to ensure protection of this unique area.